Wampanoag Tribe of Gay Head: History and origins

 In 1641, Thomas Mayhew Sr. acquired the land from a sachem named Tawanquatuck.
 English people began settling in the region in large numbers by the 17th and 18th centuries.
 A year later, Puritan preacher Thomas Mayhew Jr. arrived.
 He aimed to convert the Wampanoags to Christianity.
-Interactions between the two groups often led to violence, resulting in the abduction of Wampanoags, followed by tribal retaliation.
+Hiacoome is believed to be the first Wampanoag to convert to Christianity in 1643, eventually helping Thomas Mayhew Jr convert more members of the tribe.
+Hiacoome eventually became ordained and the pastor of the Meeting House.
+Interactions between the Wampanoag and the English often led to violence, resulting in the abduction of Wampanoags, followed by tribal retaliation.
 Over time, the Wampanoag were dispossessed of the land, and disease epidemics decreased the Indigenous population by about half.

 Some Wampanoags intermarried with English colonists and later European-American generations.
 As the Wampanoag had a matrilineal kinship system, they considered all children born to their women to be Wampanoag.
 Descent and inheritance passed through the women's lines.

+Intermarriage between Black Americans and Native Americans was common in Massachusetts as early as the 17th century.
+A 1792 census of Wampanoag people at Gay Head showed that 28% of the tribe had African ancestry.
+While many Wampanoags with African ancestry tried to distinguish themselves from the Black population, this did not always succeed from the perspective of the white population.
+People of mixed Black and Wampanoag ancestry were generally accepted as Wampanoag by the tribe as long as they remained on Martha's Vinyard.
+Black Wampanoags who moved away from the community could have their Native identity questioned, including by Wampanoag people.
+Due to intermarriage over the centuries, there are no "full-blood" Gay Head Wampanoags, as all have mixed ancestry.

 In the 19th century, most Wampanoag men worked in the whaling industry onboard ships.
 Some advanced in rank; for instance, Amos Hoskins became master of the Massasoit in 1851.